NeuroDataDesign/Syllabus/README.md

 - Grading is based on attendance showing up on time gives 1 point, with a 0.01 point deduction per minute late.

 #### Peer evaluations
-- Students will do peer evaluations through the google form (linked below) prior to each feedback/planning session, evaluating themselves and their groupmates for the previous weeks.
+- Students will do peer evaluations through the google form (linked below) prior to each feedback/planning session, evaluating themselves and their groupmates for the concluding week.
 - Students will indicate which of their group members did attend the practice presentation session.
 - The peer evaluation will also take the form of a PMF: each student will assign a floating point number to every group member, where the sum of all members contributions is 1.
 - Individual grades will be weighted at the end of the term based on peer evaluation feedback, and to intervene throughout the semester if necessary.
+- If the peer evaluation is completed prior to the start of the feedback/planning session (same time as the deliverables) the student is given 1 point, otherwise, 0.
-- Link to peer evaluation:
+- Link to peer evaluation: https://goo.gl/forms/dLUS48mniPKhGcyj1

+#### End of Term Points
+At the end of each term, the teams will have an additional 3 points they can earn.
+One of the foremost goals of these projects is that the tools created are reproducible and accessible.
+Each group will have package their code and provide instructions for others to run it.
+The team will get points if the other groups (summing to 1 point), the TA (1 point), and the professor (1 point) are successful at reproducing the results documented.
+At the end of the year, this may be worth more.